 ‘That Sound’ can be considered Sam’s declaration against the naysayers and a warning against people who want to take advantage of his rising stock.
 Again, Fender’s talent shines through his lyrics making reference to “green-eyed beasts” who see pound signs and his name up in lights.

 However, while all these tracks would combine for a perfectly good EP, ‘Leave Fast’ takes an already great debut and immortalises it.
 Leave Fast is a track which has become very close to my heart since release and captures the “bleak but beautiful” effect I seek in music all the time.
 Telling a story of a forgotten coastal town, Sam paints a picture that all students can attest to after leaving home for the first time, a feeling of real love and attachment alongside the ultimate realisation that to achieve your dreams you have to go.
 Fender’s vocals are at their best here, sending the message that you either “leave fast or stay forever” before wailing out to sea.
-‘Leave Fast’ will become synonymous with the North East coastline and Whitley Bay, just as I feel like I’m walking through a Smiths song in Manchester, people will feel like they’re walking through a Sam Fender song.
+‘Leave Fast’ will become synonymous with the North East coastline and North Shields, just as I feel like I’m walking through a Smiths song in Manchester, people will feel like they’re walking through a Sam Fender song.

 I’ll say it again.
 I was wrong about Sam Fender.
 Dead Boys now represents a defining moment in my life, of a time where I’ve moved away from home and made new friends.
 It’s as perfect a debut as you can get and I urge anyone who hasn’t had the pleasure of listening yet to do just that.
 Years from now, people may ask “Where were you when you listened to Dead Boys for the first time?” and whether you’re sat down by the Quayside or walking up Lover’s Lane you’ll always remember the time Sam Fender changed your life.